mattspotnitz/p8105_hw2_mes2165/Homework2.md

     ## 453       640           18      39.33333                  NA
     ## 454       540           12      46.83333                  NA

-\#The data set has 344 observations and is 344 x 15 in size.
+The data set has 344 observations and is 344 x 15 in size.
 There are 15 columns.
 Of those, 13 are in nmerical format.
 1 column is a character format and the date column is in time stamp format.

-\#\#I will drop missing values from the dataset, which will remove all values before 2018\#\#\#
+I will drop missing values from the dataset, which will remove all values before 2018.

 ``` r
 data_set_edit = drop_na(data_set_full)
 view(data_set_edit)
 ```

-\#I will characterize the new data set by viewing the structure, head and tail
+I will characterize the new data set by viewing the structure, head and tail.

 ``` r
 str(data_set_edit)